 SUSTAINABLE DEVELOPMENT GOAL MLM RESPONSE SDG 14.
-Conserve and sustainable u marine resources for susta , Improve community awareness on environmental protection Implement coastal management plan SDG 15 .
-Protect, restore and promo ecosystems, sustainably m desertif cation, and halt ar and halt biodiversity loss Improve community awareness on environmental protection Implement coastal management plan usive societies for sustainable ess to justice for all and build inclusive institutions at all levels MLM to ensure participative transparent and accountable governance, by improving public participation process and functionality of municipal structures SDG 17.
-Strengthen the means of im the global partnership for • The municipality has partnered with various international organisations, including SECO (Switzerland) and ICLEI on economic development and environmental management programmes, respectively.
+Conserve and sustainable use the oceans, seas and marine resources for sustainable development Improve community awareness on environmental protection Implement coastal management plan SDG 15.
+Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desert if cation, and halt and reverse land degradation and halt biodiversity loss Improve community awareness on environmental protection Implement coastal management plan SDG 16.
+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels MLM to ensure participative transparent and accountable governance, by improving public participation process and functionality of municipal structures SDG 17.
+Strengthen the means of implementation and revitalize the global partnership for sustainable development The municipality has partnered with various international organizations, including SECO (Switzerland) and ICLEI on economic development and environmental management programs, respectively.

-2.5.
-STATE OF THE NATION ADDRESS 2020
+2.2.
+STATE OF THE NATION ADDRESS 2021